sensel/morph-docs/docs/morph.md

 # Welcome
-This documentation explains the Sensel Morph hardware, features, software, and, most importantly, how to use it.
-These docs are maintained in its own [github repo](https://github.com/sensel/morph-docs).
-If you have a suggestion, correction, or improvement, you can clone this repo and [make a pull request](https://github.com/sensel/morph-docs/pulls) or [log an issue](https://github.com/sensel/morph-docs/issues).
+This User Guide explains the Sensel Morph hardware, features, software and, most importantly, how to use it.
+This User Guide is maintained in its own [github repository](https://github.com/sensel/morph-docs).
+If you have suggestions, corrections, or improvements, you can [log an issue](https://github.com/sensel/morph-docs/issues) or even fix it yourself and [make a pull request](https://github.com/sensel/morph-docs/pulls).

 ## Overview - What is Morph?
-The Sensel Morph is a reconfigurable control surface for artists, musicians, coders, and creative people of all stripes.
-It can work using Bluetooth 4.0LE or USB connections.
+The Sensel Morph is a multi-touch, pressure sensitive, and reconfigurable control surface for artists, musicians, coders, and other creative types.
+It changes function depending on which Overlay you place on top, but you can also use it without Overlays, and even create your own Overlay designs.
+It works using Bluetooth 4.0LE or USB connections.

 ### Features
 **Highly Sensitive**: